 See Understand Your UGI Bill for an explanation on the different sections of your utility bill.

 UGI offers a variety of options to pay your bill, including:

 - Online Portal – Go paperless and pay electronically.
 Create a username and password to pay your bill online through your checking or savings account.
 Log in to your existing account or create a new account.

 - One-time payment online with checking account—no fee

-- One-time payment online with fee—Make a one-time payment with a credit/debit card or bank account.
-There is a fee charged by a third-party biller; UGI does not keep this fee.
+- One-time payment online — Make a one-time payment with a credit/debit card – no fee

 - Pay in person at authorized pay site—click here to find a location near you.

-- Pay by phone—Call 877-503-2956 to pay your bill over the phone using a credit/debit card or bank account.
-There is a fee charged by a third-party biller; UGI does not keep this fee.
+- Pay by phone—Call 877-503-2956 to pay your bill over the phone using a credit/debit card or bank account – no fee

 Yes.
 UGI offers an automatic payment option through our Online Account Center after you create a username and password for your account.
 When you sign up for AutoPay, your bank will transfer the exact amount of your monthly utility bill—from the account you designate—to UGI on the due date of the bill.
 You will be able to see the amount due and payments made by logging into your account online, rather than receiving a paper bill from UGI.
 Create an online account to sign up or log in to your existing account.